nicholaswmin/automap/README.md

 }
 ```

-The object-graph cannot be entirely constructed by calling `new` and
-passing it's JSON.

-The `Building` root will be constructed correctly, but its nested `flats`
+❌ The `Building` root will be constructed OK, but its nested `flats` will not.
-will not.

-... and this won't work either:
+the following example won't work either:

 ```js
 class Building {